2019 IWT Divisions:

 Head Judge’s discretion

 There may be times when it is advantageous to fill empty spots in the Pro bracket, if this is deemed appropriate then these spots will be offered to Amateur riders according to a number of criteria outlined below, weather condition and number of places available.
-Riders wanting to maintain their Amateur ranking can be allowed to enter a maximum of two Pro events without loosing their Amateur status in any given season.
+Riders wanting to maintain their Amateur ranking can be allowed to enter a maximum of two Pro events without losing their Amateur status in any given season.

 1. Local Wildcard